 Professional Experience

-Smitha’s practice primarily involves civil litigation.
-Prior to joining Helsell Fetterman, Smitha worked in defense litigation, representing clients in a range of industries.
-She has helped defend domestic and international manufacturers in complex products liability litigation and has taken commercial litigation matters to trial.
-She has also worked with plaintiffs in employment litigation.
+Smitha’s practice involves both civil litigation and transactional work.
+She works with clients across industries on real estate, employment, privacy, and other commercial matters.
+Prior to joining Helsell Fetterman, Smitha worked to defend domestic and international manufacturers in complex products liability litigation and represented manufacturers in commercial litigation matters through trial.

 Before litigation, Smitha worked in public policy.
 After obtaining her Bachelor’s Degree from University of California, Berkeley in Public Health, she worked to champion youth-centered policies at the local, state, and federal levels.
-She continued to work in public policy while obtaining her J.D. at the University of Washington, counseling large hospitals on regulatory compliance through the Northwest Justice Project’s Medical Legal Partnership.
-She also drafted legislation on biometric privacy protections and published scholarship on genetic technology sharing for infectious disease response.
+While obtaining her J.D. at the University of Washington, she counseled large hospitals on regulatory compliance through the Northwest Justice Project’s Medical Legal Partnership.
+She also worked on model legislation on biometric privacy and published scholarship on the patentability of genetic technologies at international law.
 As Editor-in-Chief of the Washington Journal of Law, Technology & Arts, she worked to make legal scholarship on technology, arts, and intellectual property more accessible to members of the public.

 Professional Affiliations